-The Active Component of the U.S. military is two-thirds the size it should be, operates equipment that is older than should be the case, and is burdened by readiness levels that are problematic.
+The Active Component of the U.S. military is two-thirds the size it should be, operates equipment that is older than it should be, and is burdened by readiness levels that are more problematic than they should be.
+Some progress has been made, but it has been made at the expense of both capacity and modernization.
 Accordingly, this Index assesses the:

 - Army as “Marginal.”
 The Army’s score remains “marginal” in the 2022 Index.
 The Army has fully committed to modernizing its forces for great-power competition, but its programs are still in their development phase, and it will be a few years before they are ready for acquisition and fielding.
 In other words, the Army is aging faster than it is modernizing.
 It remains “weak” in capacity with 62 percent of the force it should have but has significantly increased the readiness of the force, scoring the highest level of “very strong.”
 The Army has a better sense of what it needs for war against a peer, but funding uncertainties could threaten its ability to realize its goals.

 - Navy as “Marginal,” Trending Toward “Weak.”
 The Navy’s overall score remains “marginal” in the 2022 Index but is trending toward “weak” in capability and readiness and remains “weak” in capacity.
 The technology gap between the Navy and its peer competitors is narrowing in favor of competitors, and the Navy’s ships are aging faster than they are being replaced.
 The Navy sustained its focus on improving readiness in 2021, but it has a very large hole to fill, its fleet is too small relative to workload, and supporting shipyards are overwhelmed by the amount of repair work that is needed to make more ships available.
 Funding to improve any of these serious deficiencies remains problematic.